E4L-HWU/AI-Workshop-2025/readme.md

-# YOLOv8 Workshop Repository

-Welcome to the **YOLOv8 Workshop Repository**!
-This repository contains all the necessary resources to get started with YOLOv8, including training scripts, pre-trained models, and instructions.
+Welcome to the **AI-Workshop-2025 Repository**!
+This repository is an extension of the physcial workshop held by Hamze Hammami and E4L.

 ## 📜 Instructions
-All workshop instructions and explanations are provided in **PowerPoint presentations (PPTs)**.
+All workshop instructions and explanations are provided in **AI workshop ppts 2025**.
 Please refer to these slides for detailed guidance on setting up and running YOLOv8.

 ## 📜 Code
 All scripts required for training, inference, and evaluation are available in the **`scripts/`** directory.

 ## 🏋️ Pulling the Model
-You can clone the pre-trained model directly from **Hugging Face** using:
+You can clone the pre-trained model showen in the workshop to play around with directly from **Hugging Face** using:

 ```bash
  git clone https://huggingface.co/Hamze-Hammami/AI-Workshop-models-E4L
 ```

-Alternatively, you can find the models on **[Hugging Face](https://huggingface.co/Hamze-Hammami/AI-Workshop-models-E4L/tree/main/models)**:
+Alternatively, you can go directly to the models on **[Hugging Face](https://huggingface.co/Hamze-Hammami/AI-Workshop-models-E4L/tree/main/models)**:

 [![Hugging Face](https://huggingface.co/front/assets/huggingface_logo-noborder.svg)](https://huggingface.co/)